poixen/simplehttpserver/README.md

 In the header data
 `key: insertcounternamehere`
 If there is a problem with adding the new counter, you will be informed.

+#Travis
+The project now has Travis support.
+You can view it [here](https://travis-ci.org/poixen/simplehttpserver).